What is Dragon Link RTP?

 State minimum RTP floors that affect Dragon Link configurations

 Every US jurisdiction that permits slot gaming sets a statutory minimum RTP.
-Dragon Link’s practical minimum of 87% already sits above most state floors — the minimums matter because they establish the regulatory ceiling casinos cannot go below.
+Dragon Link’s practical minimum of 87% already sits above most state floors — the minimums matter because they establish the regulatory ceiling operators cannot go below.
 Actual deployed configurations are typically higher.

 | Jurisdiction | Statutory minimum RTP | Notes |